phenopackets/phenopacket-schema/docs/python.rst

 >>> pf.type = spherocytosis
 Traceback (most recent call last):
   ...
-AttributeError: Assignment not allowed to field "type" in protocol message object.
+AttributeError: Assignment not allowed to composite field "type" in protocol message object.

 To set a message field, we must use the `CopyFrom` function: